 - Combine the coffee and hot water in a large mixing bowl and stir to dissolve coffee.
 Let it cool.

-- Add the condensed milk, cream and almond extract and beat with an electric mixer for seven minutes or until light and fluffy.
+- Add the condensed milk and almond extract and beat with an electric mixer for seven minutes or until light and fluffy.